yazhnar/PlumaMetrics/README.md

 **Open source, privacy first, cookieless web analytics.**

-PlumaMetrics is a lightweight, self-hostable alternative to Google Analytics.
-No cookies, no localStorage, no personal data collection — just the metrics that matter: page views, referrers, device types, and screen sizes.
+PlumaMetrics is a lightweight, self hostable alternative to Google Analytics.
+No cookies, no localStorage, no personal data collection, just the metrics that matter: page views, referrers, device types, and screen sizes.

 Deploy your own free instance in one click, or use our upcoming hosted plan if you'd rather not manage a server yourself.